Divisional charts are like mini horoscopes which are created by dividing each sign of natal chart (D-1) into a number of sections.

 Without the use of Divisional charts you can not unlock mysteries which lies within a Horoscope.

-Same way there are various divisional charts which help to churn minute details of different houses of a Horoscope.
+In the same way, there are various divisional charts that help to churn minute details of different houses of a Horoscope.

 In nutshell, Without the use of relevant divisional charts, you can not predict effectively.